-The major shareholder of the Company is Limarko UAB, a company registered in Lithuania, which owns 86.1% of the share capital (31 December 2011).
+The major shareholder of the Company is Limarko UAB, a company registered in Lithuania, which owns 89.6% of the share capital (31 December 2012).
 The ultimate controlling shareholder is an individual.
 The ordinary shares of the company are listed on the NASDAQ OMX Vilnius.
+There were 268 employees working at the Company as at 31 December 2012 (as at 31 December 2011 - 373 employees).